rremple/intervalidus/readme.md

 ```

 On the other hand, you may want two dimensions of time: one to track what is effective and one to track when these facts
-were known.
+were known (sometimes referred to as [bitemporal modeling](https://en.wikipedia.org/wiki/Bitemporal_modeling)).
 For that, you could use Intervalidus `DataIn2D` to represent the above as a two-dimensional structure like
 this:

 ```scala 3